commx/python-rrdtool/docs/usage.rst

    :raises: ProgrammingError: in the event if no callback has been previously set
    :rtype: None

+   .. note:: This function has been added in rrdtool 1.5.0 and may not be available if compiled against an older version.
    .. versionadded:: 0.1.7

 .. function:: create(*args)